Quick Answer

 This sequence is different from your cold outbound sequences.
 Warm-intent sequences are:

-- Shorter (3–4 touches vs. 5–7 for cold)
+- Shorter (3 to 4 touches vs. 5 to 7 for cold)

-- More direct (they visited your site — acknowledge it contextually without being creepy)
+- More direct (they visited your site: acknowledge it contextually without being creepy)

 - Faster cadence (they're actively researching, so timing matters more)